srahull/Object-Detection/README.md

-Everything I implemented here has come from a course called Convolutional Neural Netwroks on coursera taught by Andrew Ng.
+Everything I implemented here has come from a course called Convolutional Neural Network on Coursera taught by Andrew Ng.

 References: The ideas presented here came primarily from the two YOLO papers.
 The implementation here also took significant inspiration and used many components from Allan Zelener's GitHub repository.
 The pre-trained weights used in this exercise came from the official YOLO website.